rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 For a divisor that is not efficient for the round-up method the situation is not as simple.
 The round-down method is slightly more expensive to use than the round-up method.
 For even divisors that are not efficient, we can apply a trick to use the round-up method: Instead of calculating $\lfloor \frac{n}{d} \rfloor$, we calculate $\lfloor \frac{\lfloor \frac{n}{2} \rfloor}{\lfloor \frac{d}{2} \rfloor} \rfloor$.
 In this case, the dividend and divisor are $(N - 1)$-bit numbers.
 Using theorem 2 and theorem 7 with $N - 1$ instead of $N$ bits, we see that $m_\text{up} = \lceil \frac{2^{TODO}}{d} \rceil$ now fits in $N$ bits.

 Optimizing division by a divisor that is not efficient for the round-up method is not as straightforward.
 By theorem TODO, we can use the round-down method, but this has a subtle quirk.
-When we implement the expression TODO, (n+1) will overflow when n equals the maximum value 2^N - 1.
-Instead, we can implement this as m * n + m.
-This is an addition of two 2N integers, and it depends on the target processor how efficiently this can be implemented.
-On most processors this can be done by an N-bit addition followed by an N-bit addition with carry.
-Other processors have dedicated instructions for adding 2N-bit numbers (for example, this is the case when optimizing division of 32-bit numbers on a 64-bit architecture).
+When we implement the expression TODO, $(n+1)$ will overflow when $n$ equals the maximum value $2^N - 1$.
+Instead, we can implement this as $m \cdot n + m$.
+This is an addition of two $2N$-bit integers, and it depends on the target processor how efficiently this can be implemented.
+On most processors this can be done by an $N$-bit addition followed by an $N$-bit addition with carry.
+Other processors have dedicated instructions for adding $2N$-bit numbers (for example, this is the case when optimizing division of 32-bit numbers on a 64-bit architecture).
 Some instruction sets even support integer fused multiply-add instructions (or even high word of ...), which can be used ...
 TODO

 In [4] another approach is presented, where a saturating increment is used.
 This saturating increment only increments the dividend when it is less than the maximum value $2^N - 1$.
 So it effectively computes TODO when $n = 2^N - 1$ and TODO otherwise.
 The difference will only matter when $d$ is a divisor of $2^N - 1$, and according to theorem 10 (see appendix), every divisor of $2^N - 1$ is efficient for the round-up method.
 So if we prefer the round-up method for divisors that are efficient for the round-up method, this approach will always give the correct result.
 On most architectures, the saturating increment can be implemented by an N-bit increment followed by an N-bit decrement with borrow instruction.